 Former University of Hawaii employee charged after alleged death threats

 Oct.
+19—Claire R. Chun made her initial appearance at Honolulu federal court Monday after she allegedly threatened to kill two UH employees.

-19—A former University of Hawaii employee has been federally charged for allegedly posting videos on Instagram, threatening to kill two other university employees.
+A former University of Hawaii employee has been federally charged for allegedly posting videos on Instagram, threatening to kill two university employees.

 Claire R. Chun, 47, made her initial appearance at Honolulu federal court Monday after she allegedly "knowingly and willingly transmitted in interstate commerce a communication " via Instagram posts threatening to kill an employee and another employee and her family.